kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 However, the scheduler does consume these objects and track information from them in order to make scheduling decisions.

-Unit tests exists in the scheduler that verifies that enabling / disabling of the DRAPartitionableDevices feature gate is non-disruptive to the scheduler.
+Unit tests exist in the scheduler that verify that enabling / disabling of the DRAPartitionableDevices feature gate is non-disruptive to the scheduler.